teverett/Pragmatach/README.md

 `@Controller(name="myController", scope = Controller.Scope.session)`

-HTTP Session
+Template Variables
 ------------------------

-Templating engines bind the HttpSession to the name "session".
+The following variables are available in the templating engines (Velocity and Freemarker)

+* "session" - The HttpSession
+* "controller" The current Controller
+* The name of the current controller as specified in the @Controller annotation
+* The names of all Session-scoped controllers as specified in their @Controller annotation

 So, to access the session in FreeMarker:

 `${session}`

+or to access the current Controller in Velocity

+`$controller`

 An example FreeMarker Controller
 ------------------------